linode/docs/docs/guides/development/python/getting-started-with-black-and-isort/index.md

 ### Choice of Editor

 Both Black and isort are compatible with popular [Interactive Development Environments (IDEs)](https://www.linode.com/community/questions/6576/ide-with-linode).
-A plugin is available for IntelliJ, PyCharm, and VS Studio that allows Black and isort to automatically format source as you type.
-Search your IDEs plugin catalog for details.
+A plugin is available for IntelliJ, PyCharm, and VS Studio that allows Black and isort to automatically format code as you type.
+Search your IDE's plugin catalog for details.

 ### Line Length Configuration

 [Black defaults to 88 characters per line](https://test-black.readthedocs.io/en/latest/the_black_code_style.html#line-length).
 Large organizations are known to use values from 80 to 120, and Black makes it easy to adjust `max-line-length`.

-Make sure to align any line length setting for both Black and isort, along with such other tools as Flake8 and Pylint.
+Make sure to align any line length setting for both Black and isort, along with other tools such as Flake8 and Pylint.
 When not aligned, they attempt to correct each other, causing confusion.
 Different tools may not have the same default settings for line length, so be sure to configure them appropriately.

 ### Black and isort in Continuous Integration (CI)

 Part of the enthusiasm for Black and isort has to do with their role in transforming source code reviews.
 In the absence of automated formatters, human reviewers take responsibility for enforcement of organizational style guides and policies.
 The conversations which result are a big part of what gives source reviews their [reputation for dysfunction](https://blog.submain.com/code-review-horror-stories/).

 Automatic source formatting transforms those conversations.
-With Black and isort part of [Continuous Integration (CI)](https://www.linode.com/docs/guides/development/ci/) pipelines, automatic processes take care of most formatting matters.
+When Black and isort are part of [Continuous Integration (CI)](https://www.linode.com/docs/guides/development/ci/) pipelines, automatic processes take care of most formatting matters.

 Black and isort are straightforward command line tools that are already widely used in CI.
 Whether your platform of choice is GitHub, GitLab, or Jenkins, plugins for Black and isort are likely available.